6 Ugly Things that Happen if Someone Has Your Account Number

 - Do not delay in informing your bank about the transaction.

-The essence of avoiding delay is to register yourself on the safe side, should the transaction be rooted on illegality.
+The essence of avoiding delay is to register yourself on the safe side, should the transaction be rooted in illegality.

-It is very possible for your account number to make your bank account vulnerable.
-Let me state an incident that befell my cousin.
-After he suffered a house to robbery, the robbers parted with his wallet.
-And in his wallet, he had his bank details including his account number.
-Thereafter, the following events weren’t good.
-The robbers left his account details at another victim’s apartment and they used it to trace him.
+Your account number can make your bank account vulnerable.
+Let me state an incident that occurred with my cousin.
+After he suffered a house robbery, the robbers parted with his wallet.
+And in his wallet, he had his bank details, including his account number.
+After that, the following events weren’t right.
+The robbers left his account details at another victim’s apartment, and they used it to trace him.
 He spent some cash, although the investigation proved that he was innocent.

 What to Do